 5 Ways To Protect Your Transactions

 With some suggestions, you can increase your chances of staying safe from online threats even though it is impossible to prevent yourself from them completely.
-Let us look at the five ways to protect yourself from fraud.
+Let us look at the five ways to protect yourself from fraud and secure online transactions.

 1. Have A Secure Password and Internet Connection